ibm-cloud-docs/appid/mfa.md

 You can send an SMS message to your users as a second form of verification.
 When you enable SMS, {{site.data.keyword.appid_short_notm}} automatically tries to register the first [valid](https://en.wikipedia.org/wiki/E.164){: external} primary phone number that is found in a Cloud Directory user's profile.
 If the number is invalid or no phone number is found on the user's profile, then a registration widget is displayed for the user to add a number.
 Then, the number is part of the user's profile and after validation, becomes the default number that is used for MFA.
 {: shortdesc}

-The first time that MFA is enabled, it is set to use email by default.
+When MFA is initially enabled, it is set to use email by default.
 You can change the setting to use SMS, but you cannot configure both at the same time.
 {: note}

 ### Before you begin